codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 **Corrective action**
-Promotion Policies must be configured with at least one Action: Commit, Pull request, or No Action.
+Promotion Policies must be configured with an Action: Commit, Pull request, or No Action.

 #### Pre-Action Workflow does not include required step with promotion action
 **Message**
 Promotion Flow will fail for the selected Product-Environment pair.<br>
-Merged Promotion Settings from the matched Promotion Policies define No Action as the Promotion Action, but the Pre-Action Workflow does not include a step that initiates a corresponding promotion action.<br>
+Merged Promotion Settings from the matched Promotion Policies define No Action as the Promotion Action, but either matched Promotion Policies do not include a Pre-Action Workflow or Pre-Action Workflows do not include a step to initiate a corresponding promotion action.<br>
-Update the Pre-Action Workflow as required.
+Configure or update a Pre-Action Workflow in one of the matched Promotion Policies as required.

 **Reason**
-When No Action is configured as a Promotion Setting:
+When No Action is configured as a Promotion Setting, one of the matched Promotion Policies:
-* Pre-Action Workflow must be configured
+* Must be configured with a Pre-Action Workflow
 * Pre-Action Workflow must include a step that initiates or executes the corresponding Promotion Action

 **Corrective action**
+Configure one of the matched Promotion Policies with a Pre-Action Workflow.
+Make sure it includes a step to execute the Promotion Action that will promote the changes in the environment.

 ## Edit/delete Promotion Policies
 Manage Promotion Policies by updating settings for existing Promotion Policies, and deleting unused Policies.